DavidBoja/pose-independent-anthropometry/Readme.md

 ## References

-Parts of the code are inspired or copied from [smplify-x](https://github.com/vchoutas/smplify-x) and [3D-CODED](https://github.com/ThibaultGROUEIX/3D-CODED/tree/master).
+Parts of the code are inspired from [smplify-x](https://github.com/vchoutas/smplify-x) and [3D-CODED](https://github.com/ThibaultGROUEIX/3D-CODED/tree/master).
 We thank the authors for providing the code.

 <br>

 [1] Tsoli et al.: "Model-based Anthropometry: Predicting Measurements from 3D Human Scans in Multiple Poses" <br>
-[2] Pavlakos et al.: "Expressive Body Capture: 3D Hands, Face, and Body from a Single Image" [3] Marsot et al.: "Representing motion as a sequence of latent primitives, a flexible approach for human motion modelling"
+[2] Pavlakos et al.: "Expressive Body Capture: 3D Hands, Face, and Body from a Single Image" <br>
+[3] Marsot et al.: "Representing motion as a sequence of latent primitives, a flexible approach for human motion modelling"